-Approve Affiliation Agreement With the Carle Foundation Establishing the "Carle Illinois College of Medicine," Urbana
+Approve Affiliation Agreement with The Carle Foundation Establishing the 'Carle Illinois College of Medicine,' Urbana

-- President of the University to initiate implementation actions for the creation of a new, separately accredited College of Medicine on the Urbana-Champaign campus and to report back on several specific issues.
-President Emeritus B. Joseph White, on behalf of the President's Advisory Task Force on the College of Medicine, reported in May to the Academic and Student Affairs Committee on the following: - The future of the current Medical Scholars Program (M.D./Ph.D.) at the Urbana-Champaign regional campus; - the future of current non-Medical Scholars Program students; and, - plans for a governance structure that will facilitate collaboration between the Chicago campus and the Urbana-Champaign campus.
+(27) By resolution at its March meeting, the Board of Trustees directed the president of the University to initiate implementation actions for the creation of a new, separately accredited College of Medicine on the Urbana-Champaign campus and to report back on several specific issues.
+President Emeritus B. Joseph White, on behalf of the President's Advisory Task Force on the College of Medicine, reported in May to the Academic and Student Affairs Committee on the following:

+- the future of the current Medical Scholars Program (MD/PhD) at the Urbana-Champaign regional campus; - the future of current non-Medical Scholars Program students; and - plans for a governance structure that will facilitate collaboration between the Chicago campus and the Urbana-Champaign campus.

-In furtherance of the Board's March resolution, the President now recommends approval of the Affiliation Agreement with Carle to establish the "Carle Illinois College of Medicine."
+In furtherance of the Board's March resolution, the president now recommends approval of the Affiliation Agreement with Carle to establish the "Carle Illinois College of Medicine" (materials on file with the secretary).
 The proposed name recognizes Carle's significant contribution to the founding and ongoing operations of the new College of Medicine, while at the same time distinguishes it from the "University of Illinois College of Medicine," which is a unit of the Chicago campus.

 The Affiliation Agreement, which has been negotiated earnestly by the parties over the past several months, defines how the Carle Illinois College of Medicine will be created, governed, and operated in perpetuity within the University structure and in accordance with University policies.
-The Affiliation Agreement also describes the financial commitments of the parties and includes an updated, detailed 10-year budget plan based on the comprehensive business plan presented at the March 14, 2105, meeting.
-An Executive Summary of the Affiliation Agreement is attached hereto (on file with the secretary).
+The Affiliation Agreement also describes the financial commitments of the parties and includes an updated, detailed 10-year budget plan based on the comprehensive business plan presented at the March 14, 2015, meeting.
+An Executive Summary of the Affiliation Agreement is attached hereto (materials on file with the secretary).
 The Affiliation Agreement includes the following key provisions: